 NOTICE OF PRIVACY PRACTICES

-We are IHA, a group practice with primary care and multi-specialty health care providers serving you at IHA office locations.
-Who will follow this Notice: Our affiliates, IHA Investment Holdings, LLC, Clinsite, Saint Joseph Mercy Health System (SJMH), and Trinity Health, Livonia, Michigan; In addition IHA participates in quality improvement and assessment activities with the Physician Organization of Michigan Accountable Care Organization, University of Michigan Health System (UMHS), SJMH and HVPA.
-IHA shares your health records electronically with the Great Lakes Health Connect (GLHC) for the purposes of improving the overall quality of health care services provided to you. (e.g., avoids unnecessary duplicate testing).
-GLHC is functioning as our business associate and, in acting on our behalf, will transmit, maintain and store your PHI for treatment, payment and health care operation purposes.
-GLHC has a duty to implement administrative, physical and technical safeguards that reasonably and appropriately protect the confidentiality and integrity of your medical information.
-Providers and hospital systems in this arrangement work jointly to improve the quality and coordination of your care so that appropriate information is available to your provider to make timely and informed decisions.
+We are IHA, (IHA Health Services Corporation), a group practice with primary care and multi-specialty health care providers serving you at IHA office locations.
+Who will follow this Notice: Our affiliates, IHA Investment Holdings, LLC, Clinsite, Saint Joseph Mercy Health System (SJMH), and Trinity Health, Livonia, Michigan; in addition IHA participates in quality improvement and assessment activities as part of a Physician Organization of Michigan Accountable Care Organization and Insurance or Government Innovative Care Models.
+IHA shares your health records electronically with your other healthcare Providers in the Health Information Exchange for the purposes of improving the overall quality of health care services provided to you. (e.g., avoids unnecessary duplicate testing).
+The electronic health records will include sensitive diagnosis such as HIV/AIDS, sexually transmitted diseases, genetic information, mental health substance abuse, pregnancy and prenatal care, etc. Providers and hospital systems in this arrangement work jointly to improve the quality and coordination of your care so that appropriate information is available to your provider to make timely and informed decisions.
 All of these entities or locations may share health information with each other for treatment, payment, or health care operation purposes described in this notice.

-This notice is effective February 26, 2014, and describes how information about you may be used or disclosed, and how you can get access to this information.
+This notice is effective March 1, 2018, and describes how information about you may be used and disclosed; and how you can get access to this information.
 Please review it carefully.